yan-xinyi/AKE/README.md

      - Other steps are similar to the above.

 ## Case Study
 We randomly selected five instances from the Election-Trec dataset and the General-Twitter dataset to visually illustrate the impact of cognitive signals generated during human reading on AKE from Microblogs (refer to Table 3 for details).

+In this study, we compared the performance of the AKE under four feature combinations:<b> "-," "EEG," "ET," and "ET&EEG"</b>. "-" indicates the model without using any cognitive processing signals.
+"EEG" and "ET" represent the model with only EEG signals and only eye-tracking signals, respectively.
+"ET&EEG" indicates the model that combines both eye-tracking and EEG signals simultaneously.

 <div align=center>
-Table 3.
-Example of AKE incorporating Cognitive Signals Generated during Human Reading<br>

 <img src="https://yan-xinyi.github.io/figures/Case Study.png" width="600px" alt="Table 3.
 Example of AKE incorporating Cognitive Signals Generated during Human Reading">

+Table 3.
+Example of AKE incorporating Cognitive Signals Generated during Human Reading
 </div>

 <b>Note</b>: Bold italicize mark indicates annotated correct Hashtags in microblog manually , blue mark represents predicted keyphrases correctly, green mark indicates predicted incorrect results, yellow mark represents partially predicted words for the target answers.

+In order to compare the evaluation results more intuitively, we used the following scoring criteria: 10 points for correct predictions, 3 points for partially correct predictions, and 0 points for incorrect predictions.
+The scores for each feature combination were as follows:" - : 12 points, EEG : 86 points, ET : 29 points, and ET&EEG : 53 points".
+These results clearly indicate that cognitive signals generated during human reading have a positive impact on the AKE from Microblogs.
+Among them, EEG signals show a stronger enhancement on AKE performance, while eye-tracking signals exhibit a relatively weaker enhancing capability.

 ## Citation